 Join the Fight for Clean Water!

-The Clean Water Rule provides commonsense safeguards for millions of acres of wetlands and nearly two million miles of small streams.
+The 2015 Clean Water Rule ensures that the Clean Water Act’s commonsense safeguards help prevent the pollution of millions of acres of wetlands and miles of small streams.
 This includes streams that feed the drinking water sources of more than 117 million Americans – nearly one in three of us.

-The Trump administration proposed a replacement in December 2018 of the Clean Water Rule —dubbed the “Dirty Water Rule” — that would strip out some of these much-needed protections, and threaten clean drinking water for millions across the country.
+The Trump administration has proposed to repeal the Clean Water Rule and has developed its own replacement scheme —dubbed the “Dirty Water Rule” — that would deny these much-needed protections to countless water bodies across the country.
+Doing so threatens clean drinking water supplies for millions of people.

 Use the talking points below to speak out and fight for the Clean Water Rule!

 Clean Water Rule - Talking Points